Hotels near Greenview Jr/sr High School

 Which hotels near Greenview Jr/sr High School are good for team or group travel?

 Several hotels near Greenview Jr/sr High School accommodate team and group travel.
-Comfort Inn & Suites near Route 66 (28.89 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hampton Inn by Hilton Lincoln (29.13 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Super 8 by Wyndham Lincoln (29.45 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
+Quality Inn and Suites Springfield Southwest near I-72 (36.72 mi, from $89/night), Comfort Inn & Suites near Route 66 (28.89 mi, from $82/night), and Hampton Inn by Hilton Lincoln (29.13 mi, from $99/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn and Suites Springfield Southwest near I-72 also has bus or oversized vehicle parking.

 Are there extended-stay hotels near Greenview Jr/sr High School?